gamesbook/pyprototypr/docs/source/core_shapes.rst

 ~~~~~~
 `↑ <shape-index_>`_

-An Arrow consists of two main parts; the tail (or body) and the head.
+An Arrow consists of two main parts: the tail (or body) and the head.
 In terms
 of **protograf** conventions, the tail is the part that takes on the common
 properties of *height* and *width*; while the dimensions for the head, if not
 provided, are calculated from those.